 - 4.4.1 Where appropriate, micro and small scale wind energy development may be accommodated within the Forest of Bowland AONB landscape.
 Micro scale wind energy development particularly in locations where there would be a strong functional relationship with existing development such as farm buildings and views of it would be constrained by the topography is likely to be the most appropriate form of wind energy development for the AONB.
 Small scale wind farms may be appropriate for the AONB provided that they do not cause unacceptable harm to the natural beauty and special quality of the landscape.
-In all instances, micro and small scale wind energy development should: - be of a form and design that is appropriate for the landscape and visual characteristics of the location - be an appropriate scale for the location - not be sited on a skyline or close to a prominent feature or within the setting of important historic features or landscapes - not have significant cumulative impacts with other operational or consented wind energy development - 4.4.2 The Forest of Bowland AONB Landscape Character Assessment and the Landscape Sensitivity to Wind Energy Development in Lancashire study should be consulted when assessing suitable sites. - 4.4.3 If an application is for up to two turbines and of height greater than I5m, a landscape and visual impact assessment (LVIA) is required by the AONB.
-Tall vertical industrial structures like wind turbines can have significant impacts on scenic beauty over a wide area.
-Therefore, it is essential that applicants provide the local planning authority with appropriate landscape and visual impact assessment information which explains what the likely impacts would be and the overall significance of them.
-The following should, to varying extents, be included in an LVIA: - a description of the full extent of the proposals.
-This should include associated infrastructure such as cabling, access tracks, fencing and grid connection. - a description of the baseline landscape. - an assessment of the site and wider landscape's landscape sensitivity/capacity. - identification of visual receptors that may be affected by the proposals. - an assessment of the significance of likely impacts on landscape character, value (e.g. designations such as AONB, amenity and fabric. - an assessment of the significance of likely impacts on visual receptors. - an assessment of the likely impacts of the proposals against key tests of national, regional, sub regional and local landscape policy. - an assessment of likely cumulative impacts with operational and consented wind energy development. - details of proposed mitigation measures.
+In all instances, micro and small scale wind energy development should: - be of a form and design that is appropriate for the landscape and visual characteristics of the location - be an appropriate scale for the location - not be sited on a skyline or close to a prominent feature or within the setting of important historic features or landscapes - not have significant cumulative impacts with other operational or consented wind energy development - 4.4.2 The Forest of Bowland AONB Landscape Character Assessment and the Landscape Sensitivity to Wind Energy Development in Lancashire study should be consulted when assessing suitable sites. - 4.4.3 Environmental impact assessments will usually be required if the application is for more than two turbines or if height exceeds 15m.